 Existing Conditions Analysis Report: Prior to the development of the Master Plan, an Existing Conditions Analysis Report was created to collect and assess information, data, and trends, on a variety of topics including demographics, housing, transportation, natural resources, and more.
 This provided a foundation that showed where Pelham is today that guided the creation of this Master Plan.
-This report can be found at the Town Office and on the Town Website.

 Outreach and Engagement Report: This report includes all the information collected during the public outreach phase of this project.
 It also describes each of the outreach activities conducted and major key findings obtained.
 This also shaped the creation of this Master Plan document.
-This report can be found at the Town Office and on the Town Website.